topcoder-platform/identity-api-v6/resource_migration.md

 *   **Event Bus:** The messaging backbone abstraction used for publishing asynchronous events (e.g., user creation, triggers for email notifications).
 Requires connection details/endpoint for the Event Bus API client and configured topic names (e.g., `EVENT_ORIGINATOR`).
 The `EventService` wrapping the `EventBusServiceClient` is set up to handle publishing. *Note: Email sending itself is triggered by publishing events (e.g., to `external.action.email`) which are consumed by a separate downstream service.* (Status: **Available**)
 *   **Auth0:** The primary Identity Provider (IdP) handling user login/signup via OAuth2/OIDC, M2M token validation, and user profile management.
 Requires Auth0 Domain, Client ID, Client Secret, M2M Client ID/Secret, and Audience configuration.
 (Status: **Integration Needed**)
 *   **Zendesk (SSO JWT Generation):** Configuration is required (shared secret, ID prefix) to generate a specific JWT for Zendesk Single Sign-On.
 This service *generates* the JWT, but does not directly call Zendesk APIs.
 The client uses the generated JWT.
 (Status: **Configuration Required**)
-*   **DICE:** Appears to be an external **SaaS platform or dedicated internal service** for digital identity/verifiable credentials.
-Interaction involves direct, authenticated API calls *from* this service (to initiate invitations) and receiving webhook callbacks *from* DICE (for status updates).
-Requires DICE API URL, API Key, Org ID, invoking User ID, and potentially specific schema/credential definition details.
-(Status: **Integration Needed**)
-*   **Slack:** Communication platform used for sending internal system notifications, primarily related to the DICE integration status.
+*   **Slack:** Communication platform used for sending internal system notifications, primarily related to the 2FA integration status.
 Integration involves **direct API calls** to the Slack `chat.postMessage` endpoint using a Bot Token.
 Requires a Slack Bot Token and Channel ID.
 (Status: **Integration Needed**)
 *   **`jsonwebtoken`:** A library needed for *generating* various JWTs (internal session tokens, reset tokens, activation resend tokens, one-time tokens).
 Must be added as a dependency.
 (Status: **Library Needed**)
 *   **`bcrypt`:** A library needed for securely hashing user passwords and comparing hashes during authentication.
 Must be added as a dependency.
 (Status: **Library Needed**)